 4cupscreamheavy or regular whipping cream both work

-1. In a medium-size saucepan bring the cream and honey to a boil, over medium-high heat.
+In a medium-size saucepan bring cream and honey to a boil, over medium-high heat.
 Stir continually until the honey is fully combined.

-3. Shut off the stovetop and stir in the lemon and lime juice.
+Shut off the stovetop and stir in the orange juice.

-5. Mash raspberries with a fork to make a simple sauce.
-Lightly stir several tablespoons of mashed raspberries into each ramekin.
+Lightly stir several tablespoons of oranges into each ramekin.

-7. When you are ready to serve, top with a few fresh, whole raspberries and a mint leaf.
-If desired to shave a bit of dark chocolate over the top for a decadent finish.
+When you are ready to serve, top with a few fresh, orange chunks.
+If desired shave a bit of dark chocolate over the top for a decadent finish.
 Enjoy!